This Is the Best Way to Increase Your Gas Mileage

 And then, to really get the most out of each mile, be sure you’re doing all the run-of-the-mill stuff.
 That means steering clear of sudden acceleration and breaking, keeping your air conditioning off (except for on those seriously sticky days), and culling any excess weight—like, say, that set of dust-gathering golf clubs in your trunk.
 Finally, if there’s anything wrong with your engine, be sure to get that fixed, stat.
 According to the DOE, something like a faulty oxygen sensor could be reducing your gas mileage by a staggering 40 percent.

 But beyond all of that, the surest, most foolproof method for maximizing your fuel efficiency and gas mileage is to ditch the car and adopt a public transit commute.
-Better yet, take it from us: It can be fun.
+Better yet, take it from us: you can get a lot done on a bus or train.
+(However, if you’re dead-set on driving yourself, don’t miss these 3 Most Overlooked New Cars—Video.)

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!